 The Selection Process

-The CFP closes on February 1st at 11:59pm EST. You can submit as many proposals as you’d like.
+The CFP closes on June 25th, 2018 PST.
+You can submit as many proposals as you’d like.
 You can even revise them right up until the deadline.
 That said, we’ll accept talks on a rolling basis, so you may not want to wait until the last minute.

 Speaker Release Form